Yahyakiani/Css_Notes/Eloquent Expressions.md

 - Draconian
 - akin to adding a fourth wheel to a tricycle and hoping it will eventually transform into a driverless electric car

+> Attitude has been cavalier

+> In one of the starkest warnings